rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 +/// The board's physical memory map.
  #[rustfmt::skip]
  pub(super) mod map {
+-    /// The inclusive end address of the memory map.
+-    ///
+-    /// End address + 1 must be power of two.
+-    ///
+-    /// # Note
+-    ///
+-    /// RPi3 and RPi4 boards can have different amounts of RAM.
+To make our code lean for
+-    /// educational purposes, we set the max size of the address space to 4 GiB regardless of board.
+-    /// This way, we can map the entire range that we need (end of MMIO for RPi4) in one take.
+-    ///
+-    /// However, making this trade-off has the downside of making it possible for the CPU to assert a
+-    /// physical address that is not backed by any DRAM (e.g. accessing an address close to 4 GiB on
+-    /// an RPi3 that comes with 1 GiB of RAM).
+This would result in a crash or other kind of error.
 -    pub const END_INCLUSIVE:       usize = 0xFFFF_FFFF;
 +    use super::*;